shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-bigquery.md

 ### Overview

 In order to get started with the Google BigQuery Blueprints, a service account with the necessary GCP permissions is required.
+All BigQuery Blueprints are still subject to [BigQuery quotas and limits](https://cloud.google.com/bigquery/quotas#queries).

 ### Creating a BigQuery Service Account